 Windows.
 When completing buffer names, case differences are ignored

-if the variable read-buffer-completion-ignore-case
+if the variable read-buffer-completion-ignore-case is

-; the default is nil
+non-nil; the default is nil.

 When completing file names, Emacs usually omits certain alternatives